BaseMax/LMPHP/README.md

 | language_exists  | Check a language is exists or not.  | $key (language name)  | Bool |
 | language  |  Get list of the languages or list of the words of a language. | __Optional__ : $filter(language name)  | Array |

+## Introduction

+This library is simple and lightweight and can be used for language management.

+This project started to be used for personal use.
+At the very beginning, the project was used in the infrastructure of the servers of a project in India.
+To be able to manage language and vocabulary more easily.
+(International projects)

+With my decision, this project was put up for free.